Career Definition for a SQL Programmer

 Salary and Economic Outlook

-The U.S. Bureau of Labor Statistics reported that software developers in general could see employment opportunities increase 17% between 2014 and 2024; this faster-than-average job growth was expected to result from an increasing use of software and computer systems, especially in the healthcare industry.
-The BLS also reported that software developers earned a median annual salary of $100,690 in 2015.
+The U.S. Bureau of Labor Statistics reported that software developers in general could see employment opportunities increase 24% between 2016 and 2026; this much-faster-than-average job growth was expected to result from increasing use of software and computer systems, especially in the healthcare industry.
+The BLS also reported that software developers earned a median annual salary of $103,560 in 2017.

 Find schools that offer these popular programs